oneapi-src/distributed-ranges/doc/spec/source/index.rst

 Distributed Ranges
 ==================

-Welcome to the Distributed Ranges Specificaiton.
+Welcome to the Distributed Ranges Specification.

 .. toctree::
    :maxdepth: 1